When I wrote about the Seven Deadly Sins of Sign Language Interpreting, I was totally unprepared for such a huge response from our readers.

 Whatever the situation, we can’t make our interpreters the face of our anger.
 All of us have experienced difficult situations directly caused by our deafness and people’s lack of understanding—but that’s no excuse to lash out at the one person attempting to be our voice.

 Interpreters are not the enemy, and treating them that way is only hurting our own situation.
-Instead we need to do whatever it takes to stay on topic, stay calm, and be respectful in these heated moments.
-And if you do snap at your interpreter, take a moment to apologize afterwards for letting your emotions get the best of you.
+Instead, we need to do whatever it takes to stay on topic, stay calm, and be respectful in these heated moments.
+And if you do snap at your interpreter, take a moment to apologize afterward for letting your emotions get the best of you.
 These people really are our lifeline in this crazy world, and they need to know that we’ll treat them with respect.